Skip to main content

 Although serious, most blood clots can be avoided.
 The key is to be aware if you're at risk and take some simple preventative steps.

-This article is about blood clots in veins.
-If you want information on blood clots in arteries, which is a common cause of heart attack and stroke, see the page on arterial thrombosis.
+Information on blood clots in arteries, which is a common cause of heart attack and stroke, is available at:

 How to tell if you have a blood clot